bsnes-emu/bsnes/docs/guides/import.md

         see "One thing to be aware of..." above.
  3. Find the game folder in the [game library] that icarus created when it imported the game.
+ 4. Inside the game folder,
+    create a new folder named `msu1`.
- 4. Copy the MSU-1 data file into the game folder.
+ 5. Copy the MSU1 data file into the new `msu1` folder.
-      - This should be named `msu1.rom`
+      - This should be named `data.rom`
-      - If there's no file by that name, look for a file with a `.msu` extension and rename it to `msu1.rom`.
+      - If there's no file by that name, look for a file named `msu1.rom`, or a file with a `.msu` extension, and rename it to `msu1.rom`.
       - If there's no file ending in `.msu` either, create an empty file named `msu1.rom`.
- 5. Copy the audio tracks into the game folder.
+ 6. Copy the audio tracks into the game folder.
       - If you have to choose between two sets of audio files, see "One thing to be aware of..." above.
       - These should be named